jt28828/streamres/README.md

     from Moonlight] -->
-virtual[Streamres disables the virtual monitor] start --> hardware[Streamres turns off your hardware monitor and sets it as the secondary display so games launch on the virtual monitor by default]
+virtual[Streamres disables the virtual monitor] start --> hardware[Streamres turns off your hardware monitor and sets it as the main display]
 ```

 ## CLI Commands

 Use `streamres -h` to get more information on CLI commands.
-But the basics are:
+But the basics are below

+`streamres -v` can be run for all commands to enable verbose debug logging.
+This can help with pinpointing the cause of
+issues.

 ### Start